 There’s so much to love about afternoon tea.
 It’s the perfect midday respite from a hectic afternoon, where one can unwind and catch up with friends while tucking into dainty scones and cakes.
 And if you’re enjoying a long, lazy afternoon tea on a weekday — instead of being cooped up at work in the office — it simply feels all the more decadent.

-Everyone loves afternoon tea, but few know about its origins.
-The quintessential English custom is attributed to Anna, the seventh Duchess of Bedford, who was said to suffer from ‘hunger spells’ between lunch and dinner.
-Tea, bread and butter and cake were her remedies on late afternoons, and she enjoyed them in the comfort of her boudoir.
-Her friends were soon invited to partake in her daily ritual, and this quickly became an aristocratic social event.
+So it may be surprising that few know about the origins of afternoon tea.
+The quintessentially English custom is believed to have been started by Anna, the seventh Duchess of Bedford, who was said to suffer from ‘hunger spells’ between lunch and dinner.
+Tea, cake, and bread with butter became her remedies on late afternoons, and she savoured them in the comfort of her boudoir.
+Her friends were soon invited to partake in her daily teatime ritual, and this quickly evolved into an aristocratic social event.

 Weekday afternoon tea at The Ritz London may be an institution that dates back to 1906, but it still is relevant as ever in present-day Singapore.
 Set in the elegant Chihuly Lounge, teatime at The Ritz-Carlton, Millenia Singapore comes in the form of an eight-course weekday afternoon tea set that delights with a tea ceremony to kick off the afternoon, and a gilded tea set stand.

 Available daily from 12pm to 5pm

-Available daily, from 2pm to 3.30pm and 4pm to 5.30pm
+Available from daily, 2.30pm to 5.30pm

 Available from Mondays to Saturdays, 3pm to 5pm